-We all love to recycle.
-In 2020, we’re more aware of our waste disposal than ever and the importance of doing it properly to help save the environment.
+We all love recycling.
+In 2023, we’re more aware of our waste disposal than ever and the importance of doing it properly to help save the environment.

 It is troubling, however, that in a survey conducted by the British Science Association (BSA) all 2,000 adults who were interviewed failed to get full marks when asked what can and cannot be recycled.